Sir John Eardley-Wilmot, 2nd Baronet: Career

+Educated at Winchester College and Balliol College, Oxford, Eardley-Wilmot was called to the Bar at Lincoln's Inn in 1842 and joined the Midland Circuit.
+He was Recorder of Warwick from 1852 to 1874 and a County Court Judge at Bristol from 1854 to 1863, and at Marylebone from 1863 to 1871.

-Sir John E. Eardley-Wilmot wrote a number of works, including a work in Latin in 1829, and in 1853, an update of his father's Abridgement of Blackstone's Commentaries on the Laws of England.
+Eardley-Wilmot wrote a number of works, including a work in Latin in 1829, and in 1853, an update of his father's Abridgement of Blackstone's Commentaries on the Laws of England.
 He also wrote, in 1860, an analytical review of Lord Brougham's Law Reforms, in which he listed "no less than forty Statutes which he has initiated and carried through Parliament, besides upwards of fifty Bills introduced by him at various periods.
 Great portions of the latter have formed the basis of Legislation, and have been incorporated into other Acts", with others remaining unadopted at that time.

 In 1855, he published A Tribute to Hydropathy, in which he recounts his own experience of health improvement via hydropathy at an establishment, including typical adjuncts such as exercise, "simplicity of diet", and the application of various hydrotherapeutic techniques.
 He also praised Captain R. T. Claridge "for his strenuous exertions in the cause", to which every hydropathist "owes a deep debt of gratitude".
 While Eardley-Wilmot's publications preceding and subsequent to this work were on the "comparatively dry subject of Law Amendment", he indulged in some word-play in his preface to the fifth edition of Tribute to Hydropathy, while at the same time driving home pertinent points.